Japan's Nikkei rallies for sixth day on Uniqlo-owner Fast Retailing's boost

 From the current session, the Nikkei's 25-day moving average - which had been a weight on the index - is set to turn up, Nomura Securities strategist Kazuo Kamitani said.

-"Next week will be an easy week for the Nikkei to rise...
-There is a very real possibility of a break above the March 9 close of 28,623."
+"Next week will be an easy week for the Nikkei to rise," he said, predicting a potential break above the March 9 close at 28,623.15.

 In the U.S., the S&P 500 .SPX jumped 1.3% and the tech-heavy Nasdaq .NDX rose 2% overnight, as traders became increasingly convinced of a peak in the Fed's interest rates hikes next month as inflation pressures ease and the labour market loosens.